 An outline of what happens in a mass spectrometer

 Atoms and molecules can be deflected by magnetic fields - provided the atom or molecule is first turned into an ion.
 Electrically charged particles are affected by a magnetic field although electrically neutral ones aren't.

 Stage 1: Ionisation

-> The atom is ionised by knocking one or more electrons off to give a positive ion.
+The atom or molecule is ionised by knocking one or more electrons off to give a positive ion.
 This is true even for things which you would normally expect to form negative ions (chlorine, for example) or never form ions at all (argon, for example).
-Mass spectrometers always work with positive ions.
+Most mass spectrometers work with positive ions.

-> Stage 2: Acceleration
+Stage 2: Acceleration

 The ions are accelerated so that they all have the same kinetic energy.